i-mainnet/go-imn/README.md

 ## Join the IMN Mainnet or Testnet

 One can use the following command lines to join the IMN networks.
-Note that the default RPC port for `gimn` is 8588, and p2p port is 8589.
+Note that the default HTTP port for `gimn` is 8588, and p2p port is 8589 and WS port 8598.
 As with `geth`, if `--datadir` is missing, ~/.imn is the data directory.

 ### IMN Mainnet